Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Estimating the carrier density in the experiments

-\textbf{Estimating the carrier density in the experiments} We estimate an experimental pump density, corresponding to the pump density $n_p$ in the theory, based on the absorption of the pump laser and the photoluminescence (PL) decay time of the TM polarized emission:
+We estimate an experimental pump density, corresponding to the pump density $n_p$ in the theory, based on the absorption of the pump laser and the PL decay time of the TM-polarized emission:

-Here $\Phi_{pump}$ is the population of carriers excited by the pump in unit time. $P$ is the pump laser power measured before the objective lens. $\eta = 0.7$ is the transmission of the objective lens; $\alpha$ is the total absorption of the pump; ${hc}/{\lambda}$ is the photon energy at the excitation wavelength; $\tau$ is the average lifetime of carriers. $A$ is the diffusion area of the carriers measured from real-space PL (example and pump power dependence given in Section.~II), and $N_{QW}$ is the number of QWs in the cavity.
+Here $\Phi_\mathrm{pump}$ is the population of carriers excited by the pump in unit time. $P$ is the pump laser power measured before the objective lens. $\eta = 0.7$ is the transmission of the objective lens, $\alpha$ is the total absorption of the pump, ${hc}/{\lambda}$ is the photon energy at the excitation wavelength, and $\tau$ is the average lifetime of carriers. $A$ is the diffusion area of the carriers measured from real-space PL (example and pump power dependence given in the Supplemental Material \cite{sm}, and $N_\mathrm{QW}$ is the number of QWs in the cavity.
 To determine $\alpha$, we measure independently the reflectivity of a TM-polarized laser at the excitation wavelength of $784~\mathrm{nm}$.
 At this wavelength, the top mirror has low reflectivity; the bottom mirror has very high reflectivity and there is negligible transmission through the bottom mirror and therefore negligible absorption in the substrate.
 The materials of the DBR and grating layers also have larger band gap than the QWs and their absorption should be very small and is ignored.
-We assume the pump laser is either reflected, or absorbed by the QWs, and obtain $\alpha=1-R$. $\alpha$ and $A$ vary among different devices.
-For the device shown in Fig.~3 of the main text, $\alpha \sim 0.3$ and $A \sim 32~\mathrm{\mu m^2}$.
+We assume the pump laser is either reflected or absorbed by the QWs, and obtain $\alpha=1-R$. $\alpha$ and $A$ vary among different devices.
+For the device shown in Figs.~\ref{fig:R-spectra}(a) and \ref{fig:R-spectra}(b) of the main text, $\alpha \sim 0.3$ and $A \sim 32~\mathrm{\mu m^2}$.
 We determine $\tau$ from the decay time of TM emission, measured by time-resolved PL of the TM emission with a pulsed excitation laser centered at the same wavelength as the cw pump laser used in the main measurement.
-It is found to be around $600~\mathrm{ps}$ with the excitation power ranging from $1~\mathrm{\mu W}$ to $300~\mathrm{\mu W}$.
-Non-radiative processes are ignored.
+It is found to be around $600~\mathrm{ps}$ with the excitation power ranging from $1$ to $300~\mathrm{\mu W}$.
+Nonradiative processes are ignored.